Azania Front Lutheran Church

 The WCST was founded in 1988 with the aim of improving local participation in conservation.
 Its activities focus on poaching, protection...

 The Hyatt's sexy rooftop bar has the best views over the harbour, lounge seating and live music some evenings.

 From the high sheen of the marble-tiled floors to the elegant Asian-inspired furnishings, gloved waiters and immaculate sushi bar, the...

 Azania Front Lutheran Church information

 A striking edifice, with a red-roofed belfry overlooking the water and a rather stern Gothic interior, this is one of the city’s major landmarks.
-The church was built at the turn of the 20th century by German missionaries and is still in active use for services and for choir rehearsals (beautiful – you can sometimes hear the singing from the street).
+The church was built in 1898 by German missionaries and was the centre of the German mission in Tanzania; now it is the cathedral for the diocese and is still in active use for services and choir rehearsals (beautiful – you can sometimes hear the singing from the street).